arstephens/TCGA-Glioblastoma-Database/docs/script_execution_order.md

 python "scripts/02_Converting Matrix to Long Format.py"
 ```

-This converts the cleaned mRNA expression and copy-number alteration matrix files into long format.
+This converts the cleaned mRNA expression and copy number alteration matrix files into long format.

-The original mRNA and CNA files are matrix-style files, where genes are rows and samples are columns.
-The final MySQL database stores these values as one row per sample-gene pair, so the files need to be reshaped before loading.
+The original mRNA and CNA files are matrix style files, where genes are rows and samples are columns.
+The final MySQL database stores these values as one row per sample gene pair, so the files need to be reshaped before loading.

 Expected outputs: